EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | abcError | [`ABCError`](#abcerror) | [ABCError](#abcerror) object |

 When implementing an HD wallet with multiple addresses, wallet implementations typically search for funds by going a limited number of addresses ahead of the last address that has funds received.
-This is usually about 10 addresses. `abcTxLibAddGapLimitAddresses` allows ABC to specify to the txLib to treat the given addresses as if they had funds received and to forward their gap limit accordingly.
+This is usually about 10 addresses. `addGapLimitAddresses` allows ABC to specify to the txLib to treat the given addresses as if they had funds received and to forward their gap limit accordingly.

 ### isAddressUsed